mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.txt

  - Raise condition if there are many DataSets
  - Improved documentation and application user intrface

-Deyailed description is available at: https://github.com/mpostol/OPC-UA-OOI/commits/master
+Detailed description is available at: https://github.com/mpostol/OPC-UA-OOI/commits/master

 _____________________________________________________________________________________________
 For assistance, contact: